How to avoid common manual accounts payable entry mistakes

 Too often, a lack of attention to detail happens because companies don’t have the policies in place to make sure all such documents are examined by multiple parties.
-With manual processes, that can be inefficient and time-consuming, and still may not catch every error.
+With manual accounts payable processes, that can be inefficient and time-consuming, and still may not catch every error.
 When companies are dealing with hundreds or even thousands of invoices, both physical and electronic, manual entry won’t always get the job done.

 Laying out clear guidelines for how the AP process should work will go a long way for any company looking to boost their AP efficiency and free up employees’ time for other tasks.
 In many cases, such a switch redirect save dozens of man hours per week all by itself, a separate MineralTree case study found.